Murtala Nyako: Political career and impeachment

 Nyako entered politics in 2006.
 He was elected Governor of Adamawa State in April 2007.
 In February 2008 the Election Petition Appeal Tribunal annulled his election, alleging electoral malpractices.
 The House Speaker James Barka was sworn in as Acting Governor on 26 February 2008.

 A fresh election was run, and Nyako was reelected with a landslide victory taking all 21 Local Government Areas, resuming office on 29 April 2008.

 Soon after, the House initiated moves to impeach Nyako, but was dissuaded after the personal intervention of President Umaru Yar'Adua.

 The relationship improved, and in March 2010 the Adamawa State House of Assembly passed a vote of confidence in Governor Nyako, describing him as a "messiah" to the people of the state.

 In 2012 after the Governor's first tenure, he ran for a second term in the 2012 Adamawa State gubernatorial election and was once again re-elected.

 On 15 July 2014, the governor was impeached as the state House of Assembly deliberated on the report of an investigative panel that probed allegations of financial misconduct against him.
 The report found the governor guilty of all the 16 allegations of gross misconduct leveled against him by the House.

-On 11 February 2016 the Federal Court of Appeal declared the impeachment null and void and ordered that all his entitlements accrued from the date of impeachment be paid to him.
+On 11 February 2016 the Federal Court of Appeal declared the impeachment as illegal, null and void and ordered that all his entitlements accrued from the date of impeachment be paid to him.
 The judgment was upheld on 16 December 2016 by the Supreme Court of Nigeria but declined to reinstate him.